wordsforthewise/nate-g/_posts/2016-04-25-DIY-protandim.md

 ## Protandim

 Recently I was introduced to a nutriceutical called [Protandim by a company called LifeVantage](http://www.lifevantage.com/).
 The company works via [Network Marketing (Multi-level Marketing, MLM)](https://en.wikipedia.org/wiki/Multi-level_marketing) someone who's already a distrubuter in the company can help you sign up, and they make you [watch this video first](https://www.youtube.com/watch?v=LTBpSjiTWv0).
 There's also this [video by Joe McCord](https://www.youtube.com/watch?v=_45LiaZzt8w&feature=youtu.be), who was a scientist involved in the study (and maybe development, I'm unsure).
 Of course, I was skeptical of the product, and still am (especially after reading the [wiki article on the scientific research](https://en.wikipedia.org/wiki/Protandim#Research)).
-The whole company gives me a weird cult-like vibe, and comes off a bit scammy to me.
+The whole company gives me a weird cult-like vibe, and comes off as a bit scammy to me.

 When I went to buy a bottle on the site, the payment page looked like this: